Migrate from InfluxDB

 If QuestDB is not up and running, see the quick start.

-Tables are created during insert.
+Tables are automatically created during insert.

 There is no need for an upfront schema!